ory/docs/docs/kratos/self-service/strategies/openid-connect-social-sign-in-oauth2.md

 title: Social Sign In with OpenID Connect and OAuth2
 ---

+> The OpenID Connect Strategy does already work but needs further documentation and code improvements.
+It
+> will be documented in an upcoming release of ORY Kratos.

 ## Sign In

 Sign In only works when an identity exists for that profile already.